shadow-robot/sr_dexterous_hand_lite_documentation/docs/user_guide/md_motor_unit.rst

 Two types of motors are used in this hand design.

-**Small Motors**: Sixteen small motors are used for all finger joints, and most thumb joints.
+**Small Motors**: Eleven small motors are used for all finger joints, and most thumb joints.

 +----------------------------------+---------------+--------+
 | Part                             | Value         | Units  |